Shifted CholeskyQR for sparse matrices: Proof of Theorem -Theorem

-\begin{proof} According to \cref{def:41}, if the input $X \in \mathbb{R}^{m\times n}$ is a $T_{2}$ matrix, then $v=0$.
-In \eqref{eq:48}, $j_{s}$ becomes $\min(11(mn\uu+n(n+1)\uu) \cdot t_{2}c^{2}, 11(mn\uu+n(n+1)\uu)[X]_{g}^{2})$.
-From \cref{def:41} and \eqref{eq:2g}, we have $t_{2}c^{2} \ge [X]_{g}^{2}$.
-Therefore, we can derive \eqref{eq:js2}.
-When \eqref{eq:js2} is satisfied, \cref{lemma 2.10} holds, as proved in \cite{New}. \end{proof} \begin{remark} Among all the lemmas used to prove \cref{thm 4.2}-\cref{thm 4.4}, \cref{lemma 2.20} is one of the most crucial.
-We build connections between the model of sparse matrices in \cref{def:41} and the estimation of $\norm{E_{A}}_{2}$ and $\norm{E_{B}}_{2}$.
-Our alternative $s$ is based on \eqref{eq:413} and \eqref{eq:414}.
-The proof of \cref{lemma 2.20} lays a solid foundation for the subsequent analysis. \eqref{eq:432} demonstrates the advantage of $[X]_{g}$ over $\norm{X}_{2}$ for sparse matrices.
+\begin{proof} According to Lemma~\ref{lemma 2.10} and Theorem~\ref{THM 4.3}, we can find that SCholeskyQR3 has the same upper bound of orthogonality with different $s$.
+Regarding the residual, when we make comparison between $s=11(m\uu+(n+1)\uu) \cdot kc^{2}$ and $s=11(mn\uu+(n+1)\uu) \cdot \norm{X}_{g}^{2}$, we find that when $11(m\uu+(n+1)\uu) \cdot kc^{2} \le 11(mn\uu+n(n+1)\uu) \cdot \norm{X}_{g}^{2}$, $c \le \sqrt{\frac{n\norm{X}_{g}^{2}}{k}}$.
+Therefore, $l=\frac{c\sqrt{k}}{\norm{X}_{2}} \le p\sqrt{n}$ with $p=\frac{\norm{X}_{g}}{\norm{X}_{2}}$.
+With such a condition, we can see that the residual in \eqref{eq:r} is in the same level as the case with the original $s$, which guarantees the accuracy when our alternative $s$ is the optimal one compared to the original $s$ in \cite{New}.
+Therefore, we can take a shifted item $s$ in the form of $s=j_{s}$, where $j_{s}=\min(11(m\uu+(n+1)\uu) \cdot kc^{2}, 11(mn\uu+n(n+1)\uu) \cdot \norm{X}_{g}^{2})$. \eqref{eq:js1} is proved.
+Therefore, Theorem~\ref{THM 4.1} is proved. \end{proof} \begin{remark} Among all the lemmas used to prove Theorem~\ref{THM 4.2}-Theorem~\ref{THM 4.1}, Lemma~\ref{lemma 2.20} is very important.
+Our alternative $s$ is based on \eqref{eq:413} and \eqref{eq:414} with our settings of the properties of the sparse $X$.
+The proof of Lemma~\ref{lemma 2.20} lays a solid foundation for the subsequent analysis.
 For the sparse $X$, estimating $\norm{X}_{2}$ through the element and structure of $X$ is challenging.
-The traditional $2$-norm is not the best to reflect the properties of the sparse matrix.
-We often need to estimate $\norm{X}_{F}$ to replace $\norm{X}_{2}$, which will influences the required ENCs and error bounds.
-In fact, $[\cdot]_{g}$ plays a significant role in rounding error analysis for sparse matrices, particularly in the steps of proving \cref{thm 4.3} to get tighter error bounds of residual.
-Although we do not calculate $[X]_{g}$ directly in the proof of these theorems, its connection to the structure and the element of $X$ greatly simplifies our analysis, leveraging the relationship between the columns of the input $X$ and CholeskyQR-type algorithms, as also mentioned in \cite{New}. \end{remark}
+We often need to estimate $\norm{X}_{F}$ to replace $\norm{X}_{2}$, which brings improvements on the analysis in this work, \textit{e.g.}, proofs of Lemma~\ref{lemma 2.12}, Lemma~\ref{lemma 2.13} and Theorem~\ref{THM 4.3}.
+Although we do not calculate $\norm{X}_{F}$ directly in the proof of these theorems, its connection to the structure and the element of $X$ greatly simplifies our analysis, leveraging the relationship between the sparsity of the input $X$ and CholeskyQR-type algorithms. \end{remark}